Concurrency vs. Parallelism

 Jakob Jenkov |

 The terms concurrency and parallelism are often used in relation to multithreaded programs.
-At first it may seem as if concurrency and parallelism may be referring to the same concepts.
+On the surface, it may seem as if concurrency and parallelism may be referring to the same concepts.
 However, concurrency and parallelism actually have different meanings.
 In this concurrency vs. parallelism tutorial I will explain what these concepts mean.

 Just to be clear, in this text I look at concurrency and parallelism within a single application - a single process.
 Not among multiple applications, processes or computers.